imsjrhowa/LogViewer/Docs/README.md

 ## 📄 License

 This project is open source.
-Feel free to use, modify, and distribute.
+Free to use, modify, and distribute.

 ---